Aliases for FGFR4 Gene

 GeneCards Summary for FGFR4 Gene

 FGFR4 (Fibroblast Growth Factor Receptor 4) is a Protein Coding gene.
-Diseases associated with FGFR4 include breast fibroadenoma and gliomatosis cerebri.
+Diseases associated with FGFR4 include achondroplasia and breast fibroadenoma.
 Among its related pathways are PI3K-Akt signaling pathway and PI-3K cascade.
 GO annotations related to this gene include heparin binding and fibroblast growth factor binding.
 An important paralog of this gene is FGFR3.

 UniProtKB/Swiss-Prot for FGFR4 Gene